Finland Seeks Loophole to Avoid Writing Off and Continuing to Operate Hundreds of Russian Freight Cars

 Open wagon "BAM"

-Most of the cars, manufactured according to the Russian GOST standard, were used to transport wood and chemicals.
+Most of the wagons, manufactured according to the Russian GOST standard, were used to transport wood and chemicals.
 The Finnish authorities planned to write off the rolling stock by the end of 2026, but it turned out that there was nothing to replace it with.

-Finland Needs About 800 Cars
+Finland Needs About 800 Wagons

-To solve this problem, the Finnish Parliament is discussing amendments to the legislation that will allow extending the service life of Russian cars until 2028.
+To solve this problem, the Finnish Parliament is discussing amendments to the legislation that will allow extending the service life of Russian wagons until 2028.
 Helsinki hopes that they will be able to find a solution before this date.

 Jari Lappalainen, CEO of VIS Suomen Kiskokalustetehdas Oy

-Leasing rolling stock is a common practice among EU carriers, as it does not require capital investments.
+Leasing of rolling stock is a common practice among EU carriers, as it does not require capital investments.

 Allegro train that ran between St. Petersburg and Helsinki